C2dricLeroy/Javascript-algorithm/README.md

 - 138 : UEFA EURO 2016
 - 139 : Printing Array elements with Comma delimiters
 - 140 : Swap Values
+- 141 : Take an Arrow to the knee, Functionally